-The new ETIAS travel authorisation system is not yet officially launched.
-The E.U.
-Commission has approved it but like many changes in Europe it needs further approval before it becomes law and it is not expected that it will actually kick off until the beginning of 2021.
+The new ETIAS travel authorisation system will officially launch in the beginning of 2023.
 The ETIAS application that many non-E.U. visitors will have to make is expected to reduce some of the security problems that Europe has been facing lately, including terror attacks and the huge wave of migrants and refugees.
 It will allow European authorities to screen all those visitors who haven’t needed to get any kind of visa before arriving up to now.
 Applications which will be made online will be checked against a database of those who have committed a criminal act, overstayed in the E.U. previously or present some kind of security issue.

 If Iceland is just part of Schengen why will there be an Iceland ETIAS visa waiver?